 A detailed study of one or more advanced topics in Behavioral Health.
 May be repeated for up to 6 credits.
+Prerequisite: Advanced standing or instructor approval is required.

 Secondary Education

 SED 299 New and Trending Topics (1-3 credits)

 A study of one or more new and trending topics in secondary education studies.
 May be repeated for up to 6 credits.
 See the current ACU course schedule for descriptions of courses to be offered in the current academic year.